PavelRudko-ARM/Vulkan-Samples/samples/performance/multithreading_render_passes/multithreading_render_passes_tutorial.md

 **Impact**

-* The impact highly depends on the size of the scene and complexity of drawing commands recording.
+* You can get a significant impact on frametime for a large scene with complex drawing commands recording.

 **Debugging**